 One of the skateboarders forever engraved into skateboarding’s Mount Rushmore, Tony Alva continues to travel the globe as one of skateboarding and punk rock’s international ambassadors.

 “The credit goes to God, because God gave me the grace to walk through a lot of gnarly things in my life and still be here.
 Now I can help others by telling my story.
 Whether it be surfing, skateboarding, music, fashion, art – you name it.
 I have a connection to all those things because of the fact that I have lived long enough to enjoy it.”

 Skateboarding is Not a Fashion

-For the full story on Tony Alva and the rest of the Z-Boys, read the first official book on skateboarding apparel, Skateboarding is not a Fashion, published by Gingko Press and available here on Amazon.
+For the full story on Tony Alva and the rest of the Z-Boys, read the first official book on skateboarding apparel, Skateboarding is not a Fashion, published by Gingko Press.